weberlab-at-mcgill/Workshop1/README.md

 # Workshop1

 ## Before the workshop:
-### You will need: Google chrome.
-Python, MATLAB
+You will need the following programs: Google chrome.
+Python, MATLAB.

+To use python I recommend anaconda https://www.anaconda.com/download.
+You can use spyder or vscode IDEs within Anaconda Navigator to start coding in python.

-### Install the following python packages using the following commands:
+### Install the following python packages by typing the following commands in the console:
 pip install cooler
 pip install cooltools
 pip install numpy